tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

 The main parameters are:

  ``k-path`` :
-    path of the  direction in  k-space; it  must be  a  string of the  kind G-K-M
+    path in  k-space; it  must be  a  string like G-K-M, i.e. high symmetry point names divided by a dash

  ``number_of_nodes`` :
-   number of nodes in the mesh along each  direction
+   number of nodes in the mesh along the path.
+The number of nodes in each section is determined automatically

  ``k_max`` :
    maximum value of k (in units of 1/nm) in each direction.
 Can be specified as vector in order to have